pyrustic/paradict/README.md

 For human readability, data expected to span multiple lines is first introduced with a **tag** (the data type in parentheses) under which the data is placed with the correct number of **4-space indents**.

-The format comes with two modes, the data mode and the config mode.
+The format comes with two modes, the `data mode` and the `config mode`.
 These modes differ based on the data type of dictionary keys and the character utilized to separate each key from its corresponding value.

 ### Data mode
-The data mode formally represents data (bidirectional mapping to binary format).
+The `data mode` formally represents data (bidirectional mapping to binary format).
 It allows strings and numbers as keys and use a colon as separator between a key and its value.

 ```text
 # this is a comment